Devil Summoner: Soul Hackers: Reception

-The 3DS version of Soul Hackers has received "mixed or average reviews" according to the review aggregator Metacritic.
+The 3DS version of Soul Hackers has received "mixed or average reviews" according to the review aggregator website Metacritic.
 Several critics enjoyed the game's battles.
 Danielle Riendau at Polygon, Joe Czop at RPGFan and Kimberley Wallace at Game Informer all liked how challenging the battles are: Riendau said that boss battles require careful experimentation and tactical analysis, and that the finishing battles always feels rewarding due to their difficulty; and Wallace said that larger battles give an adrenaline rush and make her think and study her party each turn.
 Both Riendau and Chris Charter at Destructoid liked the demon negotiation dialogue, and Wallace liked how the negotiations add further depth to the battles.

 The dungeons were less appreciated: Riendau said that they consist of "staring at the same bland and blurry wall textures for hours at a time", and that it gets monotonous, especially in the larger late-game dungeons that require backtracking.
 Wallace said that Soul Hackers made it clear that dungeon design was not at its peak in 1997; she called the dungeons bland, and that most locations the player visits are unexciting, with a few exceptions such as the art museum where the player enters paintings.
 Unlike Riendau, she did not think it was monotonous to backtrack through dungeons, due to the possibility of talking one's way out of a battles.
 Famitsu appreciated how the map and difficulty settings made it easy for new players to get into the dungeon exploration.

 Riendau liked the setting and presentation, calling it reminiscent of science fiction anime from the late 1990s.
 Wallace said that the concept of exploring a cyberpunk city is not new, but that she liked the game's atmosphere; Jeremy Parish at IGN also liked this, and found the mixture of cyberpunk and mysticism fascinating.
 Famitsu thought the visuals felt outdated, but called the story stimulating.
 Czop liked the story, especially the vision quests, but thought that the Spookies members, while appearing often, do not develop as characters through their dialogue.
 Charter and Wallace also liked the story, but disagreed about the Spookies: Charter called them timeless characters, praising Hitomi and Nemissa as good enough to carry the whole story; and Wallace called the dialogue between Hitomi and Nemissa well written, and liked the story's focus on the importance of family.
-Riendau commented on the character Beta, who has a lisp and calls the protagonist attractive; she called him an outdated and uncomfortable caricature of feminine homosexual men, and said that he distracts from the game.
+Riendau commented on the effeminate character Beta, calling him a "gross stereotype" and saying that he distracts from the game.

 Czop was disappointed in the game's music: he said that it was fitting in each area it was played in, but also that it was mediocre and "not particularly memorable".
 Charter said that the music is not the best in the genre, but that it fit the game's mood.
 Parish was more critical, saying that the music sounded like if it were "performed on a digital chainsaw".